Humans are Highly Programmable.

 My father issues were the last of my emotional issues to surface at seven years sober that needed processed out by expression, relating/empathy and sharing, Until then with selective amnesia

-I swore I had a wonderful and normal childhood.
+I swore I had a wonderful and normal childhood up until I realized I was traumatized repeatedly.
 It took years of meditation and therapy to

 The teenage years

-We had our own set of survival skills.
-We handed over our power to a lover
+I had my own set of survival skills.
+I handed over my power to a lover

-just so we could snatch it back and watch our controlling dance partners squirm and retaliate.
+to make my choices for me.
+Just so I could snatch it back and watch the controlling dance partner squirm and retaliate. (subconsciously)

-We survived any way we could emotionally.
+We in addiction survived any way we could emotionally.
 We became versed in sick emotions by processes of

 control, denial, and vanity.

 I myself learned how to RUN LIKE HELL when things got sticky.
-Long term Love was impossible at
+Long term Loving relationships were impossible at

-But the guilt piled up.
+The guilt from my behavior piled up.
 Now I moved from child victim to adult predator.

 I would do anything to not feel.
-I o-d-ed several times and died even.
+I o-d-ed several times and died at least once.
 I had to have a steady flow of cash and

 drugs to feed my intense pain and to keep hiding away the shame of my immorality.
 I MUST NOT FEEL!